physicszq/Binary-Tools-share/010 Editer/README.md

 ## share

-I crack the latest version of 010 Editer v15.0 and share it with you.
+I crack the latest version of 010 Editor v15.0 and share it with you.

 Make sure there are some words in `Name` item, and is ok to `Active License`